google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

         Extension sct_extensions<0..2^16-1>;
     } TimestampedCertificateEntryDataV2;
 ~~~~~~~~~~~

-Extensions provide a generic extensibility for entries, Signed Certificate
-Timestamps ({{sct}}), and Signed Tree Heads ({{tree_head}}).
-The interpretation
-of the `extension_data` field is determined solely by the value of the
-`extension_type` field.
-Each document that registers a new `extension_type` must
-describe how to interpret the corresponding `extension_data`.
-This document
-does not define any extensions types, either for SCTs or STHs, but establishes a
-registry for future values in {{extension_types}}.

 `timestamp` is the NTP Time [RFC5905] at which the certificate or precertificate
 was accepted by the log, measured in milliseconds since the epoch (January 1,